DawnosaurDev/game-feel/README.md

-# Enhancing your Games Feel in Unity
+# 💥Enhancing your Games Feel in Unity
 A collection of scripts to enhance the feel of your games

 ### 1) Camera Shake